sultanghazala/GenExAT/README.md

 You may contact the author of this code, Ghazala Sultan at <gsultan@myamu.ac.in>

-# before running is app in local machine, user need to install following packages.
+# To run this app in local machine, user need to install following packages.
 install.packages(c("reshape2","ggplot2","ggthemes","gplots","ggvis","dplyr","tidyr","DT", "readr",
                    "RColorBrewer","pheatmap","shinyBS","plotly","janitor",
                    "markdown","NMF","scales","heatmaply"))